Analysis Services Tutorial Scenario

 This tutorial is based on Adventure Works Cycles, a fictitious company.
 Adventure Works Cycles is a large, multinational manufacturing company that produces and distributes metal and composite bicycles to commercial markets in North America, Europe, and Asia.
 The headquarters for Adventure Works Cycles is Bothell, Washington, where the company employs 500 workers.
 Additionally, Adventure Works Cycles employs several regional sales teams throughout its market base.

-In 2000, Adventure Works Cycles bought a small manufacturing plant, Importadores Neptuno, which is located in Mexico.
+In recent years, Adventure Works Cycles bought a small manufacturing plant, Importadores Neptuno, which is located in Mexico.
 Importadores Neptuno manufactures several critical subcomponents for the Adventure Works Cycles product line.
 These subcomponents are shipped to the Bothell location for final product assembly.
-In 2001, Importadores Neptuno became the sole manufacturer and distributor of the touring bicycle product group.
+In 2005, Importadores Neptuno became the sole manufacturer and distributor of the touring bicycle product group.

 Following a successful fiscal year, Adventure Works Cycles now wants to broaden its market share by targeting advertising to its best customers, extending product availability through an external Web site, and reducing the cost of sales by reducing production costs.

 Current Analysis Environment

 To support the data analysis needs of the sales and marketing teams and of senior management, the company currently takes transactional data from the AdventureWorks2012 database, and non-transactional information such as sales quotas from spreadsheets, and consolidates this information into the AdventureWorksDW2012 relational data warehouse.
 However, the relational data warehouse presents the following challenges: